Peruvian hairless dog

 HEAD : Of lupoid conformation.

-Muzzle : Seen in profile, the nasal bridge is straight.
+Muzzle: Seen in profile, the nasal bridge is straight.

-Lips : They must be as tight as possible and close to the gums.
+Lips: They must be as tight as possible and close to the gums.

-Eyes : Alert and intelligent expression.
+Eyes: Alert and intelligent expression.
 The eyes must be of average dimensions, slightly almond shaped, neither deep-set nor prominent, normally and regularly placed, i.e. neither too close together nor too wide apart.
-The colour can vary from black, going through all shades of brown up to yellow, in harmony with the skin colour.
+The colour can vary from black, going through all shades of brown to yellow, in harmony with the skin colour in the naked variety and with the coat in the variety with hair.
 In any case, both eyes must be of the same colour.
+The colour of the eyelids may go from black to pink in subjects with light coloured face.
+The light pink colours are admitted but not sought after.

 NECK :

-Upper line : Curved (convex).
+Upper profile: Curved (convex).

-Length : Approximately the same length as the head.
+Length: Approximately the same length as the head.

-Shape : Near to a truncated cone shape, supple, with good musculature.
+Shape: Near to a truncated cone shape, supple, with good musculature.

-Skin : Fine, smooth and elastic.
-Really close to the subcutaneous tissues.
+Skin: Fine, smooth, elastic and really close to the subcutaneous tissues.
 No dewlap.

-BODY : Mesomorph.
+BODY : Mesomorphic.

-Withers : Barely accentuated.
+Withers: Barely accentuated.

 COAT

-SIZE AND WEIGHT :
+SIZE AND WEIGHT:

 There are three sizes in the males and females.